Featured Courses

 For help: https://www.ed2go.com/qccce/help.html

-Patient Care Technicians are multi-disciplinary technical workers trained to provide basic nursing assistant care as well as other skilled functions.
+Patient Care Associates (previously known as Patient Care Technicians) are multi-disciplinary technical workers trained to provide basic nursing assistant care as well as other skilled functions.
 Hospitals, Nursing Homes, Clinics, Labs and doctors' Offices all employ Patient Care Technicians.

 The disciplines included in the program at Queensborough Community College include Five core competencies: